On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Problem statement and summary of the results (constructive conditions on QPE free parameters)

 recognizing that the known initial state energy $E_{\rm init}$ represents an approximation of $E_0$ whose accuracy can be defined through $\Delta E$.
-Three cases can be considered: \begin{itemize} \item The first case, which occurs very rarely, supposes that we accurately know the order of magnitude of $\Delta E$ (through some experiment, database, etc.).
+Three cases can be considered, the first two requiring prior knowledge: \begin{itemize} \item The first case, which occurs very rarely, supposes that we precisely know the order of magnitude of $\Delta E$ (through some experiment, database, etc.).
 This means that we know the smallest positive or negative integer $d$ such that $\Delta E\le-10^{-(d+1)}$.
 Then, taking $t=10^{d}$ allows us to consider $\lceil E_0t\rceil=\lceil E_{\rm init}t\rceil$. \item The second case, which is more realistic, is suitable for a variety of situations where the inaccuracy $\frac{\Delta E}{E_{\rm init}}$ is reasonably large (in [33\%,100\%[).
 We then can take:

 \item Given that the problem Hamiltonian is naturally expressed as a Linear Combination of Unitaries (LCU),

 where $H_\beta$ are unitaries defined from tensor products of Pauli operators acting on the system qubits, the third case considers: